Why volunteer in Borneo?

 Debrief at Fieldbase (2-3 days)

-At the end of each phase, everyone returns to Fieldbase ‘Camp Tinangol’ for a few days before moving on to your next project.
+At the end of each phase, everyone returns to Fieldbase ‘Camp Bongkud‘ for a few days before moving on to your next project.
 You’ll catch up with the rest of the Expedition team and start to prepare for your next project.
 Project groups will change between each phase, this is an important part of the Expedition experience.

-Leadership Trek (7 days)
+Leadership trek (11 days)

 You’ll conquer a 7-day trek across the Salt Crocker Range.
 On this trek, every day is different, including the weather and the accommodation.

-Jungle Adventure (11 days)
+Jungle challenge (8 days)

 You’ll work on eco-tourism projects, living in a rainforest community with Orang Sunai (indigenous river people), go on river safaris and visit Borneo’s famous Orangutans at the Sepilok Orangutan Sanctuary.

-Environmental Project (19 days)
+Environmental Project (19 – 21 days)

 You’ll work on reforestation activities and mangrove rehabilitation, which will support local wildlife, while also raising awareness locally about these issues.

-Final review (2 days)
+Final review at Fieldbase (2 days)

 All Expeditions end with everyone coming together for a final few days back at Fieldbase.
 Catch up with friends and celebrate all you have achieved together.